sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/index.md

 A Microfirmware app is a small, self-contained program that runs on a standalone RP2040 or RP235x chip, along with a companion firmware on your computer that talks to it.
 Together, they provide the features of the device.

+### Launching microfirmwares from the Atari ST terminal
+Booster v2.1.0 lets you launch any microfirmware that is already downloaded even when Wi-Fi is unavailable.
+When the Manager screen appears on the Atari ST:

+- Press `ESC` to enter the terminal-driven apps workflow.
+Use the keyboard to pick the microfirmware you want to boot.
+- Hold any `SHIFT` key if you simply want to keep booting from GEMDOS without touching the web UI.

+This offline-safe launcher is useful when the access point is down, the router blocks the device, or you just prefer not to open the web interface.

 ### Available Microfirmware Apps

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(280px, 1fr)); gap: 1.2rem; margin-top: 1rem;">